Impact of Storm Corrie ‘likely to be significant’

 “For those who will unfortunately not have power tonight, support with alternative accommodation is available to anyone who needs it.”

-Richard Gough, of SSEN, said that due to the extent of damage caused by Storm Malik, “coupled with the expected impact of Storm Corrie, we expect the full restoration of customer supplies from both storms to extend into the early part of next week”.
+Richard Gough, of Scottish and Southern Electricity Networks (SSEN), said that due to the extent of damage caused by Storm Malik, “coupled with the expected impact of Storm Corrie, we expect the full restoration of customer supplies from both storms to extend into the early part of next week”.

 He added: “We are therefore reminding all customers who remain off supply that they may want to consider making alternative arrangements, where possible.”

-Rural Aberdeenshire is among the hardest hit areas and some customers in Angus, the Highlands, the Moray coast and Perthshire are still waiting for supplies to be restored.
+Rural Aberdeenshire is among the hardest-hit areas and some customers in Angus, the Highlands, the Moray coast and Perthshire were still waiting for supplies to be restored.

-Northern Powergrid director Paul Glendinning warned “it is likely that a relatively small proportion of our customers will remain without power beyond Sunday night” due to damage caused by both storms.

-He said that supplies had been restored to more than 60,000 customers.

-Durham County Council, which offered free hot food and drinks to households who are without power, tweeted: “We are continuing our clean up efforts following the impact of #StormMalik.

-“Our teams are out again today clearing blocked roads, footpaths, and debris to keep our county open.”
+Durham County Council, which offered free hot food and drinks to households who were without power, had teams out clearing blocked roads, footpaths and debris.

 A car which had been crushed by fallen bricks after Storm Malik was spotted in Seaton Sluice, Northumberland.

-ScotRail said all of its services are going to be withdrawn from Sunday at 6pm due to “very strong winds” in an effort to “protect passengers and railway staff, domestic ScotRail services”.
+ScotRail withdrew all of its services on Sunday night due to “very strong winds” in an effort to “protect passengers and railway staff, domestic ScotRail services”.

 Network Rail Scotland, which said that “all parts of the railway are working together”, added that any other trains which are running on Sunday night will be limited to a maximum speed of 40mph and operators are looking at how this will hit journeys.